waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Individual Behavior: Triggers a map transition to a new location.

 ## Lessons Learned
-- Rival sighting on Route 40: Hallucination.
-Rival does not appear on this route.
+- Rival (Malice): Appears on Route 40 at (14, 15).
+He is standing on the water.
 - Strength (HM04): Obtained from the Sailor in Olivine Cafe (1, 7).
 - Boulder Dialogue: "A POKéMON may be able to move this" indicates Strength is needed.
 - Gym Access: Cianwood Gym requires Strength to reach the Leader.